Non-Obvious Manipulability for Single-Parameter Agents and Bilateral Trade: Single-Parameter Agents

 Following the same reasoning we can show that the weight of an uphill edge $e^- = (t_j,\omega_j) \rightarrow^{t_j} (t_{j+k},\omega_{j+k})$, in which we skip $k-1$ adjacent nodes, can be similarly lower bounded:

 Notice in both cases that the right hand side of the final inequality is the expression for the weight of a path between two non-adjacent nodes that only traverses edges between adjacent nodes.
-Now if we take any cycle $C$ and replace all such non-adjacent edges with a path comprising only adjacent edges then we will be left with a non-simple cycle that is composed of many two-cycles (see \Cref{fig:nonnegative-cycles}).
-We know from the labelling monotonicity property of our labelling $\omega$ that all two-cycles are non-negative, and so too must be their sum.
-This non-negative value lower bounds $w(C)$, thus under $\omega$ there must be no negative cycles, and by \Cref{thm:nom-implementable} the proof is complete. \end{proof}
+Now if we take any cycle $C$ and replace all such non-adjacent edges with a path comprising only adjacent edges then we will be left with a non-simple cycle that is composed of many two-cycles (see \Cref{fig:adjacent-type-cycles}).
+We know from the labelling monotonicity property of our labelling $\omega$ that all two-cycles are non-negative, hence so is their sum.
+This non-negative value is a lower bound on $w(C)$, thus there must be no negative cycles induced by labelling $\omega$ in $\mc{G}_{i,f}^\omega$ and by \Cref{thm:nom-implementable} then $f$ is implementable and the proof is complete. \end{proof}